- ICH GCP

 Detailed Description

-2. Estimation of the effectiveness of empirical antibiotic therapy in the treatment of CE, confirmed by normalization of the hysteroscopic appearance of the uterine cavity, normalization of histopathological results of endometrial biopsies and decrease in plasma cell count/1 mm2
+- Estimation of the effectiveness of empirical antibiotic therapy in the treatment of CE, confirmed by normalization of the hysteroscopic appearance of the uterine cavity, normalization of histopathological results of endometrial biopsies and decrease in plasma cell count/1 high power field (HPF)

-3. Estimation of the percentage of clinical pregnancies achieved in women subjected to empiric antibiotic therapy for CE vs. in women without treatment.
-The study group will consist of women of childbearing age subjected hysteroscopy due to idiopathic infertility.
+- Estimation of the percentage of clinical pregnancies achieved in women subjected to empiric antibiotic therapy for CE vs. in women without treatment.
+The study group will consist of women of childbearing age subjected to office hysteroscopy due to intrauterine pathologies, AUB, and idiopathic infertility.
 The prerequisite for hysteroscopy is a normal cervical cytology result, a negative blood pregnancy test, a normal vaginal biocenosis and the first phase of the cycle.
 During hysteroscopy, the following will be performed: visual inspection of the uterine cavity in search of focal lesions and features of the endometrium suggestive of CE, such as: focal or diffuse hyperemia, micropolyps, stromal edema, then collection of washings from the uterine cavity for microbiological examination (aerobic and anaerobic culture, PCR for Chlamydia, culture for Mycoplasma, Ureaplsma) and excision of the focal lesion or endometrial biopsy.
 The extracted tissue material will be subjected to standard histopathological examination with hematoxylin and eosin staining.
 Additional immunohistochemical staining with Monoclonal Mouse Anti-Human CD138 antibodies will be used to detect plasmocytes.
 The cut-off point for the number of CE-defining plasmocytes will be determined by the Receiver Operating Characteristic (ROC) curve.
-Women with infertility diagnosed with CE will be randomized to 2 arms: 1) ofloxacin 2x200 mg orally for 10 days + metronidazole 1x500 mg vaginally for 10 days, 2) control arm (no treatment).
-After 3 cycles from surgery or completion of treatment, women will undergo a repeat hysteroscopy for a visual assessment of the uterine cavity and a follow-up endometrial biopsy.
+Women diagnosed with CE will be assigned to 2 arms: 1) ofloxacin 2x200 mg orally for 10 days + metronidazole 1x500 mg vaginally for 10 days, 2) control arm (no treatment).
+In the third cycle after the primary hysteroscopy, women will undergo a follow-up office hysteroscopy for a visual assessment of the uterine cavity and a follow-up endometrial biopsy.
 The percentage of women with improvement in the clinical appearance of the uterine cavity, normalization of histopathology and persistent CE in both arms will be determined.
-Data will be obtained on the results of infertility treatment (obtaining a clinical pregnancy) within 12 months of the procedure or completion of antibiotic therapy.
+Data will be obtained on the results of infertility treatment (obtaining a clinical pregnancy) within 24 months of the procedure or completion of antibiotic therapy.

 Study Type